Łapanka: History

 The term łapanka, derived from the Polish verb łapać ("to catch"), carried a sardonic connotation due to the prior use of the word łapanka for the children's game known in English as "tag".

 Most people who were rounded up were transported to labour camps (Arbeitslager) or concentration camps, including Auschwitz.
 Many Polish women were selected for sexual slavery.
 Many Polish children were kidnapped for adoption by German families.
 Some − those without proper documents or carrying contraband − were transported to concentration and death camps.
 Others, particularly Jews in hiding and Poles wanted for harboring them, were shot dead on the spot.

 The term was also used for describing the tactic of cordoning-off of streets, and the systematic searching of buildings.
-For young men in their 20s and 30s, the only reliable defense against being taken away by the Nazis was the possession of an identity card (called Ausweis) certifying that the holder was employed by a Nazi-German company or a government agency locally (for example, by the city utilities or the railways).
-Thus, many of those who were taken from cafes and restaurants in Warsaw on the night of December 5, 1940 were subsequently released after their documents had been checked.
+For men in their 20s and 30s, the only reliable defense against being taken away by the Nazis was the possession of an identity card (called Ausweis) certifying that the holder was employed by a Nazi-German company or a government agency locally (for example, by the city utilities or the railways).
+Thus, many of those who were taken from cafes and restaurants in Warsaw on the night of 5 December 1940 were subsequently released after their documents had been checked.

 According to estimates, in Warsaw alone between 1942 and 1944 the Nazi łapankas claimed at least 400 victims every day, with numbers reaching several thousand on some days.
 On 19 September 1942, nearly 3,000 men and women, who had been caught in massive round-ups all over Warsaw during the previous two days, were transported by train-loads to slave labour in Nazi-Germany.